List

 Jodi Picoult

-Young playwright Melina Green has just written a new work inspired by the life of her Elizabethan ancestor Emilia Bassano.
-But seeing it performed is unlikely, in a theater world where the playing field isn’t level for women.
-In 1581, young Emilia Bassano is endowed with a sharp wit and a gift for storytelling, but like most women of her day, she is allowed no voice of her own.
+In 1581, young Emilia Bassano is a ward of English aristocrats.
+Her lessons on languages, history, and writing have endowed her with a sharp wit and a gift for storytelling, but like most women of her day, she is allowed no voice of her own.
 Forced to become a mistress to the Lord Chamberlain, who oversees all theatre productions in England, Emilia sees firsthand how the words of playwrights can move an audience.
 She begins to form a plan to secretly bring a play of her own to the stage—by paying an actor named William Shakespeare to front her work.

 View Details >>